Cuyahoga River: Etymology

+Pronunciation

+The correct pronunciation of "Cuyahoga" is disputed; it may be pronounced /ˌkaɪ.əˈhɒɡə/ KY-ə-HOG-ə or /ˌkaɪ.əˈhoʊɡə/ KY-ə-HOH-gə.

 Course

 The Cuyahoga watershed begins its 100 mi journey in Hambden, Ohio, flowing southward to the confluence of the East Branch Cuyahoga River and West Branch Cuyahoga River in Burton, where the Cuyahoga River officially begins.
 It continues on its 84.9 mi journey flowing southward to Akron and Cuyahoga Falls, where it turns sharply north and flows through the Cuyahoga Valley National Park in northern Summit County and southern Cuyahoga County.
 It then flows through Independence, Valley View, Cuyahoga Heights, Newburgh Heights and Cleveland to its northern terminus, emptying into Lake Erie.
 The Cuyahoga River and its tributaries drain 813 sqmi of land in portions of six counties.